How we work

 EASAC is the association of the National Academies of Science of the EU Member States, Norway and Switzerland.
 EASAC's governing body is Council, consisting of the representatives of EASAC member academies.
 The EASAC President works together with four Vice-Presidents in EASAC Bureau.

-The day-to-day business of EASAC is handled by a professional Secretariat based at the German National Academy of Sciences Leopoldina (Halle, Germany).
+The day-to-day business of EASAC is handled by a professional Secretariat.
 EASAC also has a Brussels Office, hosted by the Royal Academies for Science and the Arts of Belgium (RASAB).
 (See also the organisational chart for further information.)

 EASAC's work of independent science-based advice for policy-makers is focused on three core programmes: Energy, Environment and Biosciences.
 Each of these is run by a Programme Director and a Steering Panel consisting of highly experienced scientists nominated by EASAC member academies.
 Members of the Steering Panels are chosen solely for their expertise in the respective field and together they advise EASAC about potential projects and help build relations with key scientists and policy-makers within the EU.